GautamDeepak/Earth-Observation-Science-Practicals/EOS_Prac_Module2.md

 // Add RGB composite to map Map.addLayer(anImage,{bands:['B4','B3','B2'], min:0, max:3000}, "True-colour");

+//Define false-colour visualization parameters. var falseInfraredViz = {
+  bands: ["B8", "B4", "B3"],
+  min: 0,
+  max: 3000
+  };

+// Add the image to the map, using the visualization parameters.
+Map.addLayer(anImage, falseInfraredViz, "false-color composite");

+//Define land/water false-colour visualization parameters. var falseLandWaterViz= {
+  bands: ["B8", "B11", "B4"],
+  min: 0,
+  max: 3000,
+  };

+// Add the image to the map, using the visualization parameters.
+Map.addLayer(anImage, falseLandWaterViz, "false-color Land/Water");
 ```
 -------
-### Thank you
+## 9. Summary
+Today is the first module of your journey in using Earth Engine for Earth Observation.
+Today we covered the very basics of the GEE interface, learnt basic JavaScript, and learned how to search for and find a broad range of remotely sensed datasets, learnt how to visualise single- and multi-band images and then learnt how to produce our own color combination.
+Next module we will look into a indices and spectral reflectance images.

 I hope you found this prac useful.
-A recorded video of this prac can be found on your learnline.
+I encourage you to play with the script, make changes, and make mistakes.
+A recorded video of this prac can be found on your Canvas shell.

-Coming up next week: Next week visualisation and computation
+Thank you
+Kind regards,

-#### Kind regards, Deepak Gautam
+Deepak Gautam
 ------
-### The end